Roses in the Snow

 Roses in the Snow is the seventh studio album by country music artist Emmylou Harris, released in 1980.
-While Harris' previous release, 1979's Blue Kentucky Girl, featured traditional, straight-ahead country (as opposed to the country-rock of her prior efforts), Roses in the Snow found Harris performing bluegrass-inspired music, with material by Flatt and Scruggs, Paul Simon, The Carter Family, and Johnny Cash.
-Cash, Dolly Parton, Linda Ronstadt, The Whites, Ricky Skaggs, Willie Nelson and Tony Rice made guest appearances.
-"Wayfaring Stranger" was released as the first single in 1980 and went to #7 on the Billboard Country charts.
-The second single, a remake of a Simon & Garfunkel song, "The Boxer", reached #13.
+While Harris' previous release, 1979's Blue Kentucky Girl, featured traditional, straight-ahead country (as opposed to the country-rock of her prior efforts), Roses in the Snow found Harris performing bluegrass-inspired music, with material by Flatt and Scruggs, Paul Simon, the Carter Family, and Johnny Cash.
+Cash, Dolly Parton, Linda Ronstadt, the Whites, Ricky Skaggs, Willie Nelson and Tony Rice made guest appearances.
+"Wayfaring Stranger" was released as the first single in 1980 and went to No. 7 on the Billboard Country charts.
+The second single, a remake of a Simon & Garfunkel song, "The Boxer", reached No. 13.
 Backing musicians included Albert Lee and Jerry Douglas.

-At the 23rd Annual Grammy Awards, the album was nominated for Best Female Country Vocal Performance but the award went to Anne Murray for Could I Have This Dance.
+At the 23rd Annual Grammy Awards, the album was nominated for Best Female Country Vocal Performance but the award went to Anne Murray for "Could I Have This Dance".